holgerbrandl/kalasim/docs/userguide/docs/basics.md

 }
 ```

-With random generator, the following [distributions](https://github.com/holgerbrandl/kalasim/blob/master/src/main/kotlin/org/kalasim/Distributions.kt) are supported out of the box (with common defaults where possible) as extension functions on `Component` and `Environment`:
+With random generator, the following [number distributions](https://github.com/holgerbrandl/kalasim/blob/master/src/main/kotlin/org/kalasim/Distributions.kt) are supported out of the box (with common defaults where possible) as extension functions on `Component` and `Environment`:

 * `uniform(lower=0, upper=1)`
 * `discreteUniform(lower, upper)`
 * `exponential(mean)`
 * `normal(mean=0, sd=1)`

 Whenever, distributions are needed in method signatures in `kalasim`, the more general interface `org.apache.commons.math3.distribution.RealDistribution` is being used to support a much [wider variety](https://commons.apache.org/proper/commons-math/javadocs/api-3.4/org/apache/commons/math3/distribution/RealDistribution.html) of distributions if needed.
 So we can also use other implementations as well.
 For example